LinuxAtDuke/Intro-To-Linux/README.md

 *Useful Arguments:*

-    test       check that the program compile correctly clean      clean up any leftovers from a prior failed build of the software install    install the binaries and libraries to the appropriate locations as defined by the configure --prefix option
+    test       check that the program compile correctly clean      clean up any leftovers from an earlier failed build install    install the binaries and libraries in the appropriate locations, based on the `configure --prefix` option

 <a name='lab5'></a>
 ## Lab 5 - Building a Program from Source